-1. Stay updated with hospital discharge plans.
+1. Stay updated on hospital discharge plans.

 Is it time to get help for you or your loved one?
 Take our 4-minute assessment to get more detail on the right direction for you.Take the Assessment

 3. Ask the right questions about the senior living communities.

 Now that you have a list of communities in your desired location that offer the right lifestyle option for your loved one, make calls to each community to get more information.
 When you call each community, have a list of questions handy so you know what to ask.
 Jot down the answers to keep the information organized as you narrow down your list.

 Here are a few questions you can ask in order to determine which communities to tour:

 Do you have any available apartments?